The last month of the summer,

 Heat index

-The average heat index in August is computed to be a very hot 36°C (96.8°F).
-Take extra precautions, as heat cramps and heat exhaustion are possible.
-Sustained activity may result in heatstroke.
+The heat index in August is calculated to be a fiery hot 36°C (96.8°F).
+Adopt extra safety steps, risk of heat exhaustion and heat cramps is notable.
+Sustained activity might cause heatstroke.

 Humidity